zeehio/cll-chromatin/metadata/literature/literature.md

 - IGHV mutated CLL (m-CLL) more like memory B-cells
 	+ Likely comes from post-germinal center, mature B cells
 	+ More patients left untreated
-- there are obvoulsly intermediate states as well (i-CLL)
+- there are obvioulsly intermediate states as well (i-CLL)

 > **personal note** although the intermediate group has obviously features of both, it seems more similar to the memory B cell (m-CLL) group